randyzwitch/RSiteCatalyst/README.md

 ##News

 2013-03-14:  Updated to version 0.4.
-Version change reflects move from "data center guessing" in the 'SCAuth' function to determining the proper datacenter/endpoint via the SiteCatalyst API automatically.
+Version change reflects move from "data center guessing" in the `SCAuth` function to determining the proper datacenter/endpoint via the SiteCatalyst API automatically.

 ##Installation